1. Know your audience and speak clearly to it.

 Often companies will develop a microsite that communicates to different audiences than its main corporate site does.
 Think of medical device companies that have a corporate site to speak to investors and clinicians and a separate website with patient-specific messaging.

-It’s okay to have a different tone and language style on your microsite compared to your main site, and often you should.
+It’s okay to use a different tone and language style on your microsite than on your main site, and you should often do so.

 Don’t mistake length and quality.
 Some one-page microsites can pack a punch.

-All other factors being equal, key phrase-rich domains do often rank higher on search engine results pages.
+All other factors being equal, key phrase-rich domains often rank higher on search engine results pages.

 Once you earn a microsite visitor, your content should guide them down a predefined path.
 The end goal could be filling out a form, calling a phone number, downloading a white paper, making a purchase, or clicking over to the parent site.
 Tracking these goals is crucial and can be done easily with Google Analytics, Google Tag Manager, or similar platforms.